Searching ...

 Gaston County Health Care

-CaroMont Health also operates a Regional Medical Center in Mount Holly.
+CaroMont Health operates a Regional Medical Center in Mount Holly.
 The facility has six rapid medical evaluation rooms, resuscitation rooms, ultrasound, laboratory, and CT scans.

 The Gaston County Health Department offers low-cost medical services to promote good health with at-risk populations.
 Clinics include a teen wellness center, women’s health, adult health, clinical laboratory, and pharmacy.
 It operates two satellite locations.